| Skip to Absurd Official Stories for a list

 Furthermore, I don't expect to change the world - certainly not against the wall of denial I'm up against.
 THIS document is only about a correctly functioning compass needle supposed progressives need, which, to work as a compass needle should, should POINT to a TRUE AND REALLY NECESSARY IDEAL, i.e. PAST the dead-end lines in the sand drawn by the world's dominant, and apparently (to most people) overwhelming misleaders, and TOWARD civilization AND (most important) to the prevention of a devastating ecological collapse NOW hanging over our heads.

 TOO ideal?
 As opposed to what?
 TOO dutifully hopeless to escape capitalistically convenient stagnatiion?
 Alice's pertinent rule was, "Either mean what you say, or say what you mean."
 Maybe she reversed that.
+Same point.
 But I say (for the sake of my own credibility to myself), I WON'T COMPROMISE - and you don't have to, either.

 Are China and maybe Cuba (yee gods!) going nuts -